tripathiR36/tripathiR36/README.md

 ### Hi there 👋
+I am an MTech student in IIT Bombay under the speciallization of Technology & Developement.
+I am currently working on Object detection of a custom dataset using YOLO V5.

 <!--
 **tripathiR36/tripathiR36** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.